AlexanderSchuetz97/sync-ptr/README.md

 #### Why not just make RustControlStructureThatIsNowSend implement Send directly?
 This is prone to error as once a struct is "unsafe impl Sync" for example it will be Sync no matter what struct members get added later.
-If the initial reason for that unsafe impl was a raw pointer, then the compiler has no opportunity to inform the Human that adding a HashMap to such a struct is maybe not a good idea.
+If the initial reason for that unsafe impl was a raw pointer, then the compiler has no opportunity to inform the Human that adding a RefCell to such a struct is maybe not a good idea.

 In addition, there are sometimes cases where one only needs to send a single pointer and writing an unsafe impl wrapper struct